GitAlias/gitalias/doc/git-wtu/index.md

 # git wtu

-## worktree unlock i.e. unlock a worktree, allowint it to be pruned, moved, or deleted
+## worktree unlock i.e. unlock a worktree, allowing it to be pruned, moved, or deleted

 Git alias: